h3fang/AUR/readme.md

 - use official repo build instructions
 - make go build cache writable

-## evince-light
+## evince
 - with only pdf support
-- use cmake build system
+- removed gnome dependency

 ## hstr-git
 - with the patch to remove the "history -r" call